A magnetic falling-sphere viscometer: Results and Error Analysis

-Finally, as noted in the introduction, one practical advantage of our methodology is that it allows to directly access the dynamic viscosity $\eta$, in contrast to conventional falling-sphere viscometers requiring knowledge of the fluid's density in order to extract the dynamic viscosity from the measurement of the termimal velocity.
+Finally, as noted in the introduction, one practical advantage of our methodology is that it allows to directly access the dynamic viscosity $\eta$, in contrast to conventional falling-sphere viscometers requiring knowledge of the fluid's density in order to extract the dynamic viscosity from the measurement of the terminal velocity.
 While we do leave the fluid density $\rho_f$ as a fitting parameter in the fitting algorithm, the data reported herein do not provide for a precise measurement of $\rho_f$.
 This is seen qualitatively by the fact that $\rho_f$ enters Eq. \eqref{zt} through the expression $1-\rho_f/\rho_s$, and the ratio $\rho_f/\rho_s$ is about 0.1, hence the fluid density only mildly affects the sphere's trajectory.

-Quantitatively, it becomes evident that the $\chi^2$ dependence on $\rho_f$ has a very shallow minimum.
+Quantitatively, it becomes evident that the $\chi^2$ dependence on $\rho_f$, where $\chi^2=\sum_{j=1}^{80}(f(t_j)-(\Delta B)_j)^2$, has a very shallow minimum.
 In particular, $\chi^2$ is about two orders of magnitude less sensitive on $\rho_f$ than it is on $\eta$.
-The result is that the fitted density values indeed follow the trend of the density of the three standard fluids reported by the manufacturer (N100: $0.874~{\rm g/cm^3}$ , N350: $0.891~{\rm g/cm^3}$, N1000: $0.921~{\rm g/cm^3}$), but are about 5\%-20\% off, with the exact discrepancy depending on the particular parameter update step chosen in the fitting algorithm.
+The result is that the fitted values for the fluid's mass density indeed follow the trend of the numbers reported by the manufacturer for the three standard fluids (N100: $0.874~{\rm g/cm^3}$ , N350: $0.891~{\rm g/cm^3}$, N1000: $0.921~{\rm g/cm^3}$), but are about 5\%-20\% off.
+Moreover, the exact discrepancy depends on the particular parameter update step chosen in the fitting algorithm.
 Such variability in the density estimate translates into viscosity estimate changes within the 3\% error quoted above.